s3rius/obsidian/docs/Python/How to start a python project.md

 ## pyproject.toml

-As mentioned before this file contains package's meta-information.
+As mentioned before this file contains the package's meta-information.

 Example of `pyproject.toml`
 ```toml